Train to Teach with CET

 To be eligible, you will need:

-• An undergraduate degree, 2:2 or above, or equivalent
+• An undergraduate bachelor’s degree with honours, 2:2 or above, or equivalent

 • A GCSE Grade 4/C or above in English or Maths, or equivalent